pbinkley/microcopying_1940/index.markdown

 storage of materials is of course going to be a serious one if any very extensive body of microcopies is acquired.
-Possibly the microcopies will be distributed around to various libraries, but there seems to be a feeling on the part of many that some sort of central pool, at least for negatives, would <span style="page" id="page273">[p.273]</span> be desirable.
+Possibly the microcopies will be distributed around to various libraries, but there seems to be a feeling on the part of many that some sort of central pool, at least for negatives, would <span class="page" id="page273">[p.273]</span> be desirable.
 In that connection, the Archivist wanted me to state that plans have been under consideration for a number of years for the construction of a government building, probably in the outskirts of Washington, for the purpose of housing film.